EdD in Educational Studies, Educational Administration

 - Consider socio-cultural issues and their impacts on education broadly and articulate and enact appropriate responses to problems of practice

-- Become leaders in school districts, state education, organizations, advocacy groups, and/or policy entities
+- Serve as leaders in K-12 school districts, state education agencies, education advocacy groups, and/or policy entities

 - Noelle Arnold, PhD, Professor